International relations within the Comecon: Mongolia, Cuba, and Vietnam

-Soviet-initiated Comecon support for the Council's three least-developed members, Cuba, Mongolia, and Vietnam, benefited them, but the burden on the six East European Comecon members had been most unwelcome.
+Soviet-initiated Comecon support for the Council's three least-developed members, Cuba, Mongolia, and Vietnam, benefited them, but the burden on the seven East European Comecon members had been most unwelcome.
 Comecon was structured in such a way that the more economically developed members provided support to the less developed members in their major economic sectors.
 When Mongolia initially joined the Comecon in 1962, there was no great added burden.
 The population of Mongolia was relatively small, and the country's subsidies came primarily from the Soviet Union.
 But the addition of Cuba in 1972, and Vietnam in 1978, quickly escalated this burden.
 As of early 1987, three-fourths of Comecon's overseas economic aid went to Cuba, Mongolia, and Vietnam: almost US$4 billion went to Cuba, US$2 billion to Vietnam (half in military aid), and US$1 billion to Mongolia.

 Although the Soviets carried most of the burden since 1976, the East Europeans had been persuaded to take part in projects to boost the developing countries' economies.
 East European countries imported Cuban nickel, and Mongolian molybdenum and copper.
 They were also pressed to buy staples, such as Cuban sugar (80% of Cuba's exports), at inflated prices.
 Eastern Europe also contributed to the International Investment Bank, from which the underdeveloped three could acquire loans at lower interest rates than the East Europeans themselves.
-The Soviets also sold their fuel and raw materials to Cuba, Vietnam, and Mongolia for less than it was sold to the six East European members.
+The Soviets also sold their fuel and raw materials to Cuba, Vietnam, and Mongolia for less than it was sold to the seven East European members.
 Hence, the former had become competitors for the slowly diminishing Soviet resources.
 In the late 1980s, the only benefit accruing to the East Europeans was the services provided by Vietnamese guest workers.
-However, the majority of the Vietnamese had worked primarily on the Friendship pipeline in the Soviet Union.
+However, the majority of the Vietnamese had worked primarily on the Druzhba pipeline in/between the Soviet Union and Eastern Europe.